eureadit/reading-experience-ontology/README.md

 This repository includes two versions of REO:

-- V1.x, this version is a minimal, stand-alone ontology representing the consensus reached by the project on a set of key concepts and relations necessary for the study of reading experiences.
+- [V1.8 REO Data Model](https://github.com/eureadit/reading-experience-ontology/blob/master/data-model-v1.8.owl), this version is a minimal, stand-alone ontology representing the consensus reached by the project on a set of key concepts and relations necessary for the study of reading experiences.
-- V2.x, this version extends V1.x including concepts not currently used and/or under evaluation.
+- [V2.0 REO Data Model](https://github.com/eureadit/reading-experience-ontology/blob/master/data-model-v2.owl), this version extends V1.x including concepts not currently used and/or under evaluation.

 The latest version of REO is the V1.8.
 With this version we rolled back from the initial hypothesis of alignments with CIDOC-CRM to a stand-alone version.